 It’s a rule that applies to more than just fashion: things look better in sets of threes.
 To complete your look, add a third necklace that’s longer than the rest.
 To look your best, choose ones that have marginally different lengths.

 As a fashion lover (and lover of Chanel), I understand that it can be nice to add a designer name or logo to an outfit.
-However, adding too much is a major fashion faux pas.
+However, adding too many is a major fashion faux pas.

-Sporting designer logos from head-to-toe will make your outfit look less polished and honestly, a bit too showy.
-The best way to wear designer logos without overdoing them is by choosing one piece that makes your outfit stand out.
+The best way to wear designer logos without overdoing them is by choosing one to two pieces that make your outfit stand out.

 5. Exposed Hanger Loops

 No matter how expensive your dress is, hanger loops peeping out of a dress can sabotage your entire outfit!
-To avoid this tiny detail from making your outfit look sloppy and cheap, consider cutting them out.

-Your safe bet to mastering an expensive look is by opting for a minimal color palette like black, white, and grey.
-Try a tonal monochromatic look to make you look effortlessly chic!
+Your safe bet to mastering an expensive look is by opting for a minimal color palette like black, white, navy, brown, and grey.
+These neutrals are timeless, ensuring your outfit will never go out of style.

 The common saying in the fashion industry is that “beauty is pain.”
 This misconception that women need to suffer to look beautiful is far from the truth!

-What not to wear:
+What Not to Wear:

-8. Wearing wrinkled clothes
+8. Wearing Wrinkled Clothes

-You might not fully realize it, but wearing wrinkled clothes is one of the easiest ways you are making your outfit look cheap.
+As we’ve learned, a sloppy and unkempt appearance is one of the worst ways you can downgrade your look.
+And you might not fully realize it, but wearing wrinkled clothes is one of the easiest ways you are making your outfit look cheap.

 A simple fix (that might seem a little obvious) is to iron or steam your clothes!
 Taking a few extra minutes in the morning to iron out any creases from your shirt is an easy way to make your outfit look flawless.

 The stringy belt loops that come with dresses and some tops can instantly make your whole outfit look cheap.
-Not only are they usually not the right size and look stretched and worn out, but they also do not do a good job at holding up belts either.
+Not only are they usually not the right size and look stretched and worn out, but they also do not do a good job of holding up belts either.
 Truthfully, they don’t really serve an important purpose.

 To ensure you pull off a flawless look, cut off the stringy belt loops (or avoid buying clothes that have them).
 Depending on how well of a cut job you did (because seeing a stub looks cheap too), use your go-to belt to cover anything up and to finish accessorizing your outfit.

-It’s worth noting that you may find a clothing item you love that comes with a belt loop.
+(It’s worth noting that you may find a clothing item you love that comes with a belt loop.
 Not all belt loops are created equal and some are better than others.
-Just be on the lookout for ones that are very noticeable.
+Just be on the lookout for ones that are very noticeable.)

 If you do decide to wear a t-shirt for your casual day out, grab a t-shirt bra that is seamless and shows no trace of itself underneath your shirt.